Trebossalol/Discord-Service-Extension/README.md

 `--unload`        This option will unload all loaded plugins

+## Terms of Service
-> I would like to note, that this third party app is against the Discord ToS, by using this your on your own warranty!
+I would like to note, that this third party app is against the Discord ToS, by using this your on your own warranty!